rlaidet/inkless/docs/inkless/FEATURES.md

 - `CREATE_TOPICS`
     - Inkless topics cannot be created with the remote storage enabled;
     - the replication factor must be `1` or `-1`;
-    - the initial partition assignment provived by the user is ignored.
+    - the initial partition assignment provided by the user is ignored.
 - `DELETE_TOPICS`
 - `DELETE_RECORDS`
+- `OFFSET_FOR_LEADER_EPOCH`
 - `DESCRIBE_CONFIGS`
 - `ALTER_CONFIGS`
     - the remote storage cannot be enabled for Inkless topics.